[Editor’s note: This story was previously published in December 2018. It has since been updated and republished.]

 Baidu spent $2.9 billion on R&D in just 2.5 years, with most of this going on AI.
 The money has funded a 1,700-member research team and four separate research labs.
 Crucially, Baidu has an AI advantage because of the huge data it gains from its 665 million monthly search engine users.

-Delphi has just dropped its powertrain business to focus on self-driving cars and electric vehicles.
+Delphiv dropped its powertrain business to focus on self-driving cars and electric vehicles last year, which appears to finally be paying off.
 With BMW, Intel Corporation (NASDAQ:INTC) and Mobileye NV, Delphi plans to launch self-driving cars by 2021.

 TipRanks tracks and ranks over 4,500 analysts from eight different market sectors.